ghiggi/pycolorbar/CONTRIBUTING.rst

 For contributors interested in running the tests locally:

-1. Ensure you have the :ref:`development environment <installation_standard>` correctly set up.
+1. Ensure you have the :ref:`development environment <installation_contributor>` correctly set up.
 2. Navigate to the pycolorbar root directory.
 3. Execute the following command to run the entire test suite: